izumisagirii/shopping_web_COMP7780/README.md

 ## What
-this is our group project
+This is our group project
-team H2O
+Team H2O
 HKBU comp7780 2024 Spring

 ## How